A workshop is a training event with the aim of developing a specific skills or a number of skills within a team or a group of individuals.

 - a brief review of what the group has done

 - ideas on how to apply the skills and concepts addressed in the workshop in the group’s professional life.

-Organizations and groups choose to go through trainings and workshops to have practical and applicable skills, or find solutions to previous problems.
+Organizations and groups choose to go through trainings and workshops to have practical and applicable skills – like the ones to apply servant leadership or shared leadership, or find solutions to previous problems.
 This section should take then the skills and concepts addressed in the modules and give participants a way to apply them.